15 Website Tools You Should Use Before Launching Your Website

-Website launch is a big moment for everyone.
+A website launch is a big moment for anyone and having the right tools for launching a website will make a big difference.
 Those who have worked really hard for weeks or months to develop a stunning website design, crisp content, and attractive user interface can’t wait to present it to the world.
-But before launching, there is always a standard process of checking and confirming.
+But before launching, there is always a standard process of checking and confirming first.

 If you want to make sure everything goes perfectly for your website, you should use some innovative tools with accurate results and time-saving methods.
 We have curated this list of 15 excellent tools for all website developers, which can help you check various crucial elements in your website before launching.
 These tools are for many essential aspects related to usability, SEO, content, development and designing panel, etc.

-So let’s check out each one of them and understand how they can help your checking and testing process before the main launching.
+So let’s check out each one of them and understand how they can help your checking and testing process before the main launch.

-1. PageSpeed Insights:
+1. PageSpeed Insights

 PageSpeed Insights is a very well-known tool by Google to measure a website’s speed on desktop as well as mobile.
 Before launching your website, you should run a test in this tool to check your website’s current speed.
-This tool provides a distinct score for each website that is known as the PageSpeed insights score.
+This tool provides a distinct score for each website which is known as the PageSpeed insights score.
 In addition, you can check lab data or field data in this tool.
 And you can also get suggestions and reviews to improve your website’s speed.
 This tool is highly reliable and helpful to understand the loading speed of your website on search engine pages.

 Mobile friendliness is another critical factor of a website.
 It is very essential for your website to have the best mobile-friendly performance.
 And this mobile-friendly test by Google helps you to check how much your website is mobile-friendly on different devices.
-It simply tells you how mobile-friendly your website is, according to google.
-And you can understand how easily your users can access, read and navigate your site on other devices except for desktop.
-With a pass or fail score and suggestions, you can make changes to your site before the launching to ensure a perfect mobile-friendly website for the audience.
+It simply tells you how mobile-friendly your website is, according to Google.
+And you can understand how easily your users can access, read and navigate your site on other devices except for desktops.
+With a pass or fail score and suggestions, you can make changes to your site before the launch to ensure a perfect mobile-friendly website for the audience.

-3. Browsershots:
+3. Browsershots

 Browser compatibility checking is an important task.
 A perfect running website on a single browser is not enough.
 To reach every kind of audience and to satisfy all users, your website has to work perfectly on every available browser.
 And manually checking your website’s compatibility with all browsers is not at all a feasible job.
 Browsershots is a simple free tool that allows you to check your website’s compatibility on all browsers.
 This tool checks your website on different devices and different browsers at the same time and shows you screenshots of the results.
 This way, you can see how your website looks and works on different browsers.

-4. PHP Compatibility Checker:
+4. PHP Compatibility Checker

-This is just to be double sure about your website and all the integrated plugins.
+This is just to be double-sure about your website and all the integrated plugins.
 Sometimes, it happens that after launching, some plugins create glitches or errors that can cause trouble to your users and eventually your business.
 So PHP compatibility checker is a tool by WordPress to check the compatibility of plugins with PHP version.

 This tool categorizes compatibility issues into errors and warnings and gives your report of offending code and why a particular line number is incompatible with the PHP version.
 So, check your plugins and their compatibility in the PHP checker to prevent conflicts if there are any before the launching.

 404 error page is not very likely to occur on new websites.
 However, if your user mistypes something or, due to any mistake, lands on a 404 error page, you should be prepared.
 With the 404 page plugin, you get to create your own custom 404 pages.
-By placing your custom 404 pages, you can attend to that visitor and try to hold him for your website.
+By placing your custom 404 pages, you can attend to that visitor and try to hold them on your website.
 A simple meaning of 404 error is that your visitor has not found whatever he was looking for.
-So to guide him or support him, you can use this tool and make your visitor remember your website.
+So to guide or support the user, you can use this tool and make your visitor remember your website.
 This plugin is by WordPress, and it is completely free to use.

-6. Yoast SEO:
+6. Yoast SEO

 Yoast SEO is a brilliant tool for all website developers to practice SEO.
 It is a famous plugin to use with WordPress websites when it comes to technical SEO questions.
 This plugin can easily help you to understand your website better from an SEO perspective.
 This tool is simply the best to check duplicate content, readability, keywords, canonical URLs, and internal links.